 - Remember to pivot at each corner with your needle in the down position.
 For placemats that will get a lot of use and so will be laundered often, it’s also a good idea to back-tack at each corner to reinforce the corners and make sure they stay sharp when turned right side out.

-- Also reinforce your 3 – 4″ opening with a generous backstitch at the beginning and end of your seam.
+- Also reinforce your 3 – 4″ opening with a generous backstitch at either side of the opening (the beginning and end of your seam).

 - Clip all four corners of the placemat on the diagonal, being careful to not cut into your seam.